-MURIEL TIEGEL, a 74-year-old with the bearing of a much younger woman, remembers the time she almost sold her house on Montgomery Place.
-A friend of Mrs. Tiegel's daughter was eager to buy the two-story colonial with paneled den, although Mrs. Tiegel and her husband, Jerry, hadn't put it on the market.
+MURIEL TIEGEL, who at 74 has the bearing of a much younger woman, remembers the time she almost sold her house on Montgomery Place.
+A friend of Mrs. Tiegel's daughter was eager to buy the two-story colonial, although Mrs. Tiegel and her husband, Jerry, hadn't put it on the market.

 The Tiegels had paid $27,800 for the house in December 1962.
 The potential buyer was willing to pay $600,000, or more than 20 times as much.

 The Tiegels, who consider themselves middle-class -- he is a retired New York City elementary school principal, she is a homemaker -- were tempted.
-So they began making plans to move to an apartment in nearby Roslyn.
+So they began making plans to move to an apartment a few miles west, in Roslyn.